This article contains affiliate links. We may earn a small commission if you purchase via these links.

 In everything else, the Aurora is a digital device with a CMOS sensor that is dual-use compatible, meaning, you can use it safely during the day and at night.
-With the digital tech, you have plenty of user-adjustable settings, video recording, and image capture.
+With the digital tech, I like the user-adjustable settings, video recording, and image capture.

-Though still an optic, it must have the foundational features that we require from a monocular: diopter, manual and electronic focusing, and ¼-20 tripod threading.
+As a versatile monocular, it must have the foundational features that we require from an optic: diopter, manual and electronic focusing, and ¼-20 tripod threading.
 The Aurora has it all.
-The threading is vital because it’s what allows for tripod, head, helmet, and weapon mounting.
+I find the threading to absolutely vital because it's what allows for tripod, head, helmet, and weapon mounting.
 SiOnyx has their own weapon mount specific to the Aurora perfect for behind a red dot sight and I bought it and have used it successfully.

 It does not have a warranty comparable to the big manufacturers in night vision, but it does come with some coverage (1-year) though limited.
 For under $1000, the SiOnyx Aurora is a versatile NVD for hunters and civilians.